eclab/seq/README.md

 Now you should be able to run Seq.
 You only have to do this once.
 This should work with earlier versions of OS X too.

-If you want to use Seq in combination with a DAW, see the manual's section on doing that.

 You can also run Seq from its jar file from the command line: see "Running from the command line" at end of these instructions.

 #### Rosetta and the M1